IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/create-a-custom-app-launcher-service.md

 title: Create a Custom App Launcher Service
 ---

-The TomTom IndiGO platform offers a stock implementation of an App Launcher service which provides the list of the device's currently installed third party Android apps, whilst also allowing these apps to be launched within TomTom IndiGO.
+The TomTom Digital Cockpit platform offers a stock implementation of an App Launcher service which provides the list of the device's currently installed third party Android apps, whilst also allowing these apps to be launched within TomTom Digital Cockpit.

 The app launcher's Android app handling can be replaced with custom behavior.
 This may for example be required when: